ht-diva/gwasstudio/docs/commands.md

 - `--snp-list-file TEXT`: A txt file which must include CHR and POS columns.

+**P-value Filtering Options:**

+- `--pvalue-thr FLOAT`: P-value threshold in -log10 format used to filter significant SNPs (default: 0, no filter)

 **Plotting Options:**

 - `--plot-out`: Boolean to plot results.
 If enabled, the output will be plotted as a Manhattan plot (flag).